leeolayvar/kdc/README.md

 prompt the user informing that the KDApp has VM-side dependencies that are being installed.

+## To Wrap, or Merge

+Since the compiler is created, made, and used by Koding primarily, we don't want to reimplement that.
+With that said, my efforts will be focused on working around the compiler.
+The way i see it, this feature set has two options.
+Mering, or Wrapping.

+### Merging

+Merging is a pretty basic idea, when this is feature complete i'll make a PR and FKA and I can discuss if this is an insane project hah.
+If he agrees with it, this code will be merged back into the "official" kdc.

+### Wrap / Brute Force

+If he does not like kdc-plus *(not the end of the world)*, we still know that we need these features.
+If it is decided that they are above and beyond what kdc is intended for, we will rename this project and effectively make this kdc-plus.
+The intention though, will still be not to replace any functionality of kdc.
+With that said, we will have to wrap/inject/hack into kdc upon installation.
+Likely by forcefully overwriting the global kdc installation.

+Why the brute force?
+Well we want to make sure and preserve the user Koding centric workflow of `create app -> click compile -> view app` as well as `create app -> open app -> compile during open -> view app`.
+Since we're preserving that workflow, we have to use the `kdc` global namespace.
+Hence the brute force overwriting.

 ## Drawbacks

 There are a few issues with the above system, and in an effort to identify